“Mosaic graft” technique and surgical dermal glue in Mohs micrographic surgery and general dermatologic surgery

 Authors

-After Mohs Micrographic Surgery dermsurgeons utilise local flaps, full or partial thickness grafts, with good or acceptable cosmetic results.
-When we are dealing with older and problematic patients, blood thinner users, and non-collaborative people with large facial neoplasms, using flaps may be very difficult and grafts become the best choice.
-Our aim was to assess a technique to graft very easily, quickly and safely, full thickness skin grafts in facial wounds and have good cosmetic results in those older and problematic people.
-Ten elderly patients who underwent Mohs Surgery or other surgical procedures have been grafted with this technique that we called “Mosaic graft”, made possible using a dermal glue in a new way.
-In some cases, for bigger defects, we also assessed the “Stripes” variant of this technique.
-Graft survival was almost always complete in all cases and after 6 months the cosmetic outcomes were good.
-This “Mosaic graft” technique and its “Stripes” variant showed good reliability, fast execution, easy harvesting with tissue saving, good cosmetic outcomes, making this technique a very good choice for older and problematic patients.
+After Mohs micrographic surgery, derm surgeons utilize local flaps, full or partial thickness grafts, with good or acceptable cosmetic results.
+When we are dealing with older and problematic patients, blood thinner users, and non-collaborative people with large facial neoplasms, using flaps may be very difficult, and grafts become the best choice.
+Our aim was to assess a technique to graft very easily, quickly, and safely, full-thickness skin grafts in facial wounds, and have good cosmetic results in those older and problematic people.
+Ten elderly patients who underwent Mohs surgery or other surgical procedures have been grafted with this technique that we called “mosaic graft”, made possible using a dermal glue in a new way.
+In some cases, for bigger defects, we also assessed the “stripes” variant of this technique.
+Graft survival was almost always complete in all cases, and after 6 months the cosmetic outcomes were good.
+This “mosaic graft” technique and its “stripes” variant showed good reliability, fast execution, easy harvesting with tissue saving, and good cosmetic outcomes, making this technique a very good choice for older and problematic patients.

 Downloads